AlexTo1290/Pacman-Remake-Project/README.md

 ## Description
 This is a remake of the Pac-man arcade game in Python using the Tkinter library.

+### Aim of the Project
+To create an entertaining game using the Tkinter library which uses pathfinding algorithms as a way of improving the overall game mechanics.

-**Difficulty** of the game is managed by the following parameters: _movement speed of the player_, _movement speed of ghosts_, and _probability of ghosts calculating direct path to player (per second)_.
+## Adjusting Difficulty of the game
+Managed by the following parameters: _movement speed of the player_, _movement speed of ghosts_, and _probability of ghosts calculating direct path to player (per second)_.
-As the level increments, these parameters are increased.

-The **aim** of this project is to create an entertaining game using the Tkinter library which uses pathfinding algorithms as a way of improving the overall game mechanics.
+Parameters are increased as the level increments.

 ## About
 Developed by: Alex To.